ysufender/JASL/README.md

 # JASL - Just A Scripting Language

-> STATUS: Writing the parser [AST Generation]
+> STATUS: IL generation finished
-> UPCOMING: JASM IL generation from AST
+> UPCOMING: Quality-of-life tweaks, perhaps "extern" functions

 JASL is a statically typed, low-level(!) and byte-compiled scripting language backed by JASM and CSR.
 JASL is written in the [Effekt research language](https://effekt-lang.org/) and is compiled into JASM IL.
 The rest is done